wcgordon1/TustinRecruiting/src/content/jobs/tr-lead-ios-developer-houston-lead-uyr5c1.md

 ---
 position: Lead iOS Developer
 description: >-
-  Our company is a fast-growing, well-funded Los Angeles-based startup that operates in the realm of consumer tech, particularly catering to social media users, digital content creators, and mobile-first consumers.
-We are seeking a highly-experienced and motivated Remote Lead iOS Developer to join our lean and dynamic mobile team.
+  Our company is a fastgrowing, wellfunded Los Angelesbased startup that operates in the realm of consumer tech, particularly catering to social media users, digital content creators, and mobilefirst consumers.
+We are seeking a highlyexperienced and motivated Remote Lead iOS Developer to join our lean and dynamic mobile team.
 In this role, you will play a critical part in shaping the future of our mobile applications, while working from the comfort of your home.
 We offer an environment that f...
 location: 'Houston, TX'
 team: Mobile
 schedule: Full Time